RPI-ITWS/ITWS2110-team14/lab1/pechea/readme.md

 Met with group to research hCard.
 Used this source, and the template code, which I modified with the proper informaiton: https://www.htmlandcssbook.com/extras/introduction-to-hcard/ also used http://microformats.org/wiki/h-card for reference

+Made some small semantic changes to my page as well.

+Validated personal html.